SC445 - Visible Light Communications — the High Bandwidth Alternative to WiFi

 Discuss pros and cons of angular diversity and multiple input multiple output techniques in VLC systems.

-Summarise methods to achieve multiuser access and to support mobility in LiFi optical attocell networks.
+Summarize methods to achieve multiuser access and to support mobility in LiFi optical attocell networks.

 List practical co-channel interference mitigation techniques in LiFi attocell networks.